-The names and photographs of the Designated Safeguarding Lead and all members of the safeguarding team are displayed in reception and on the safeguarding noticeboard in the staff block.
+The names and photographs of the Designated Safeguarding Lead and those who deputise for them are displayed in reception and on the safeguarding noticeboard in the staff block.

 8. Roles and responsibilities

 The Head Teacher is: Mrs G Murphy (gmurphy@stannes1.com)